MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/platform-automation-and-devops.md

 ms.custom: internal
 ---

-# Platform automation and devops for API Management landing zone accelerator
+# Platform automation and DevOps for API Management landing zone accelerator

 This article provides design considerations and recommendations for platform automation and DevOps when using the API Management landing zone accelerator.
 Platform automation and DevOps provide opportunities to modernize your approach to environmental deployment with infrastructure-as-code options.